 In order to eliminate or greatly minimize the practice of gerrymandering, we wish to delegate the drawing of districts to more politically balanced, neutral or fairer entities.
 Independent commissions are touted as a more balanced alternative to state legislators directly drawing districts.
 Any such entities should be staffed with statisticians, surveyors and data analysts with some oversight.
 Their job will be to construct districts with equal populations (as nearly as possible) that contain associative community groups in such a way as to derive a higher number of competitive districts.

-We understand that straight or smooth-curve lines as seen on a map at satellite level can be a rougher cut, generally meandering about that line when zoomed in at street level through residential clusters encountered.
-We also use the term 'convex' in the sense that all points within can connect with all other points within whose lines between them are within the shape as well.
+Concerning district boundaries we understand that straight or smooth-curve lines as seen on a map at high altitude or satellite level can be a rougher cut at ground level - generally meandering about the satellite line when zoomed in upon and perhaps weaving within neighborhoods and between houses.
+We use the geometric term 'convex' meaning that all points within can connect with all other points within whose lines between them are within the district shape as well.
 This applies more at high-altitude and satellite level as opposed to close to the ground.

 As many districts as possible should be convex or as lightly non-convex as possible when viewed from higher above.
-Greater exceptions are reserved to districts along the irregular boundaries of a state, county, etc. or those appending panhandles.
-As well exceptions are made to districts edging natural or man-made obstacles when those obstacles may limit interaction of groups of communities across those edges like dams, nature preserves, swamps, bodies of water, major highways and mountain ranges.
-Exceptions pertain to districts containing more concentrated populations of sufficient size like large cities or metro areas or even towns in the midst of the countryside.
-Making exceptions for districts that will better represent a particular minority culture, creed or ethnicity thereabouts allowed but should not go to absurd lengths or become the basis of district delineations.
-Those exceptions should occur about areas with such natural demographics and their populations not too greatly separated by distance.
+Greater exceptions are reserved to districts along the irregular boundaries of a state, county, etc. or those edging irregular panhandles and the like.
+As well exceptions are made to districts edging natural or man-made obstacles especially when those obstacles may limit interaction of groups of communities.
+Some obstacles may be dams, nature preserves, swamps, bodies of water, major highways and mountain ranges.
+Exceptions also pertain to districts containing more concentrated populations of sufficient size like large cities or metro areas or even towns in the midst of the countryside.
+Making exceptions for districts that will better represent a particular minority culture, creed or ethnicity thereabouts are allowed but should not go to absurd lengths or become the basis of district delineations.